ecrespo66/Robot-framework/Readme.md

 # Robot Framework

 Robot-framework is an RPA frame written in Python, it is designed for an easy and fast development of RPA automations.
 You can connect your developments with the **robot manager console** to use cloud features or execute your process locally.

-visit https://ibott.io/Academy/robot-manager to learn more about the robot manager features.

 ## Robot Files
 Find the robot files in the **robot** directory.